Alina-Ivashchenko/Alina-Ivashchenko/README.md

 ## 📚 About Me

-I am a sophomore Software Engineering student with a passion for building efficient, user-friendly software solutions.
+I am a junior Software Engineering student with a passion for building efficient, user-friendly software solutions.
 I have experience in a variety of technical areas, from frontend and backend development to database design and software project management.

 ### 💻 Programming Languages: